Hold-Up! (2012 film)

 Hold-Up! (¡Atraco!) is a 2012 Spanish-Argentine film directed by Eduard Cortés, filmed in Spain.
 The script was written by the director with Pedro Costa.
 The film stars Guillermo Francella, Nicolás Cabré, and Amaia Salamanca.

+Plot

+In 1950s Spain, a cohort of Argentinians who remain faithful to the ousted president Peron devise a scheme to execute a heist aimed at retrieving the jewels once possessed by the president's deceased wife, Evita.